vygr/ChrysaLisp/docs/COMMS.md

 64 bit mailboxes IDs.
 The creator can then go on to wire these mailboxes and processes in any communications structure it desires.

-Auto allocated process IDs do not need to be manually freed, this will happen when the process shuts down.
+Auto allocated process ID mailboxes do not need to be manually freed, this will happen when the process shuts down.

 ## Services